KeremAR/Homelab-SharedLibrary/README.md

   XML report consumed by Jenkins artifacts and SonarQube
 ```

-Because unit tests run in parallel, the helper sets a per-service
+Because unit tests run in parallel, the library step sets a per-service
 `COVERAGE_FILE` through `withEnv`:

 ```text